Problem: Unable to view domains for a feature layer enabled with coded value domains in a web map

 Feature services published to ArcGIS Online do not maintain domains and subtypes applied and configured in ArcGIS for Desktop.
 After the data is published to ArcGIS Online, the attribute table and pop-ups show the raw coded values rather than the domain or subtype descriptions.
 Additionally, when editing or adding new features, the domain and subtype descriptions are not presented in the traditional drop-down list.

 This is a known issue.
 The domains that are set up and integrated with the subtypes are not set solely on the fields directly.
 The domains do not display in ArcGIS Online because they are set through subtypes, and subtypes do not display in ArcGIS Online as a drop-down list, they only show as the raw coded value.

 Solution or Workaround

 A possible solution is to bypass the subtypes option and set up domains directly on each field.
 Follow the steps below to assign the domains to the individual fields in ArcMap before publishing the data to ArcGIS Online.

-Note: Do not use special characters, such as backslashes, in domain names if using a PostgreSQL database.
+Do not use special characters in domain names, such as backslashes, if using a PostgreSQL database.

 Press the Tab key or click the new domain's description field and type a description for the domain.